jimmed/node-unix-users/README.md

  - **inactivityPeriod**: The number of days after password expires that account is disabled.
  - **expire**: Datestamp of when the password will (or has) expire(d).

+**N.B.**: If `Users.list` is called without sufficient permission to read the shadow file, the users list will be returned gracefully, with `'x'` in each password field.

 ### Users.map(callback)

 `.map`, along with every other method in the lodash Collections library is proxied via a Promise.
 For example: